maj-biostat/BayesCTDesign/cran-comments.md

+## Submission of 0.6.0
+I added print() and plot() methods, and I corrected the calculation of variance on the scale of the effect.
+The variance calculation uses the delta method and the variance of the log effect.

 ## Resubmission 2
 Per CRAN review, I have added the rth role back into the DESCRIPTION file to cover a role for Diane Catellier.